 By identifying the specific maintenance needs of the equipment and eliminating unnecessary or overscheduled maintenance, we created a 40% reduction in the work order backlog.
-This helps maintenance personnel to prioritize and complete critical maintenance projects more quickly, without interference from standard scheduled maintenance tasks.
+This has helped maintenance personnel prioritize and complete critical maintenance projects more quickly and without interference from standard scheduled maintenance tasks.

-As a result of our efficient condition-based and predictive approach, future maintenance will incorporate less intrusive inspection techniques, avoiding destructive activity or excessive downtime.
+As a result of our efficient condition-based and predictive approach for asset integrity management, future maintenance will incorporate less intrusive inspection techniques, avoiding destructive activity or excessive downtime.